Continuous non-equilibrium transition driven by the heat flow

 For large $\lambda$, interestingly, the system has three steady states.
-They correspond to the position of the wall at $x_{w}^{(1)}=0$ or at $x_{w}^{(2)}=-x_{w}^{(3)} \neq 0$ due to symmetry.
-Qualitatively, one can imagine the asymmetric case where, according to Eq.~(\ref{eqn:ss-state-eqn}), the smaller average number of particle density $\ovl{n}_{i}\equiv N_{i}/V_{i}$ for the larger subsystem is compensated with a higher overall temperature whereas the larger $\ovl{n}_{i}$ in the smaller system is compensated with a lower overall temperature.
+They correspond to the position of the wall at $x_{w}^{(1)}=0$ and at $x_{w}^{(2)}=-x_{w}^{(3)} \neq 0$ due to symmetry.
+Qualitatively, one can imagine the asymmetric case where, according to Eq.~(\ref{eqn:ss-state-eqn}), the smaller average number of particle density $\ovl{n}_{i}\equiv N_{i}/V_{i}$ for the larger subsystem is compensated with a higher overall temperature, whereas larger $\ovl{n}_{i}$ in the smaller system is compensated with a lower overall temperature.
 This compensation can occur because the heat flux of the movable wall model is proportional to the volume $V_{i}$ (inverse proportional to $\ovl{n}_{i}$).
 An example of three solutions is shown in Fig.~\ref{fig:mov}(a) (zeros of the red curve).
 Among these $3$ solutions, further analysis show that $x_{w}^{(2)}$ (and $x_{w}^{(3)}$) are stable, whereas $x_{w}^{(1)}$ is unstable.
 As we can see from Fig.~\ref{fig:mov}(a), the red curve is no longer monotonic and exhibits zero-crossing at $3$ points.
 Suppose now that the constraint is pushed away from the steady state, in one case to the position between $x_{w}^{(1)}$ and $x_{w}^{(2)}$, and in the other case beyond $x_{w}^{(2)}$.
 In both situations, the pressure difference will push the constraint towards $x_{w}^{(2)}$.
-Due to symmetry, the same argument holds for $x_{w}^{(3)}$ when the starting point of the constraint is $x_{w}<0$.
-Note that the total energy of the system $U_{1}+U_{2}$ has minimum always at $x_{w}=0$ - see Fig~\ref{fig:mov}(b).
-Diagram showing the position of stationary states in the parameter space $x_{w} - \lambda$ space (at fixed $T, V, N$) is presented in Fig.~\ref{fig:mov_U} (a).
-One can see that upon increasing $\lambda$ the transition from one steady state to another is continuous.
-The steady state energy of the total system $U = U_{1} + U_{2}$ is plotted in Fig.~\ref{fig:mov_U}(b).
-Interestingly, the energy of the stable steady states is higher than the unstable steady state.
-The transition point occurs at $\lambda_{c} L^{2}/kT \approx 4.55344$ (see SM).
+Due to symmetry, the same argument holds for $x_{w}^{(3)}$ when the starting point of the constraint is $x_{w}>0$.
+Note that the total energy of the system $U_{1}+U_{2}$ has minimum always at $x_{w}=0$ - see Fig.~\ref{fig:mov}(b).